Titans’ NFL-best winning streak now 6, edge Saints 23-21 | Times Leader

 Click here to subscribe today or Login.

-NASHVILLE, Tenn.
-(AP) — The Tennessee Titans want to stack up wins, not style points.
+NASHVILLE, Tenn. — The Tennessee Titans want to stack up wins, not style points.

 On a day quarterback Ryan Tannehill battled a stomach bug that had him feeling “bad” when he woke up, the Titans found yet another way to do just that, extending the NFL’s longest active win streak to six games.